Sage-Bionetworks/database-semaphore/README.md

 ### Database Exclusive Locks
 To prevent race conditions when more than one instances attempts to acquire the same lock at the same time, an exclusive row level lock is used to ensure all lock request for a given key are process serially (as opposed to concurrently).
 This row level lock is only held for a very short window of time (only long enough to check if a lock is available and to issue a lock).

-We have learned there are many ways to do this incorrectly which can lead to deadlocks and performance issues.
+Over the years we have tried many different implementation of a counting semaphore using MySQL.
+Each version had its own subtle flaws that lead to instability, deadlock or poor performance.

 ## Build
 This project includes integration tests that must run against a MySQL database.
 In order to run these tests